Neural Integral Equations: Introduction

 \subsection{Our Contributions}

 In this article, we introduce Neural Integral Equations (NIE) and Attentional Neural Integral Equations (ANIE), which are novel neural network based methods for learning dynamics, in the form of IEs, from data.
-Our architectures allow modeling dynamics with long-distance spatiotemporal relations typical of functional equations.
+Our architectures allow modeling dynamics with long-distance spatiotemporal relations typical of non-local functional equations.
 Our main contributions are as follows:

-\begin{itemize} \item We introduce the first method for learning dynamics from data through an IE solver. \item We implement a fully differentiable IE solver in PyTorch. \item We also implement a highly scalable version of the solver where integration is done with a self-attention mechanism. \item We use our model to solve ODE, PDE, and IE systems. \item Finally, we use our method to model non-local brain dynamics from fMRI data. \end{itemize}
+\begin{itemize} \item We introduce a novel method for learning dynamics from data as solutions of IEs of the second kind through an IE solver. \item We implement a fully differentiable IE solver in PyTorch\footnote{Code available at: \url{https://github.com/emazap7/ANIE}}. \item We implement a highly scalable version of the solver where integration is done with a self-attention mechanism. \item We derive theoretical results on convergence of the solver, and approximation capabilities of our models. \item Our model provides explainable dynamics and meaningful embeddings of these dynamics. \item Finally, we use our method to model and interpret non-local dynamics from brain activity recordings. \end{itemize}